 THE WORLD ACCORDING TO JEFF GOLDBLUM

 National treasure Jeff Goldbum will host this documentary series by NatGeo, in which he will attend conventions, and interview experts in everything from ice cream to tattoos.
 It’s a 12-episode series that will premiere on November 12 on Disney+.
 As a big fan of Jeff Goldblum, I would watch that quirky man explore the world and talk to people all day if I could.
-“The World According to Jeff Goldblum” will help me out with that.
+“The World According to Jeff Goldblum” will help with that.

 That’s all for now.
 I know there’s plenty of other film and television news to discuss (more Marvel news in particular), but these were the big stories to me.
 Let me know if you agree or disagree with my take on these, and what didn’t I mention that has you excited?